tommipontinen76/PS3-decrypt-script/README.md

 Install ps3dec-git from AUR or https://github.com/al3xtjames/PS3Dec

+The new fork made with Rust uses different syntax and isn't supported.

 AUR version puts the binary to /usr/bin and the script expects that PS3Dec (notice capitalization) in located there.

 PS3dec.exe is included in the repo since it hasn't been updated in 7 years.